VueTorrent/VueTorrent/README.md

 -   adding / removing / pausing / resuming torrents

--   sorting by every property shown!
+-   filtering powered by Fuse.js!

 -   mobile friendly! (maybe not for thousands of torrents...)